h0n24/remotto-pip-microphone-only/README.md

 ## How to add it into the chrome?

 1. In Chrome, at chrome://extensions/ on the top right, check "developer mode"
-2. Select the "out" folder from this repository
+2. Select the "extension" folder from this repository
 3. Restore Remotto